mantidproject/documents/Design/VisualStudio-2015.md

 * move dlls from `pywin32_system32` to `pywin32` directory.
 The standard install puts them in C:\Windows\System32 but this is not good to our bundled installer

 Submodule
 =========

 Is it worth considering having the 3rdparty dependencies as a submodule of the main repository?
+No

+CMake will be used (an external project) to keep them in sync.